wso2/docs-apk/en/docs/administration/prometheus-metric-support.md

 ## Configure Prometheus Metrics

-To enable metrics, simply make the metrics.enabled field true under the helm-charts/values.yaml file as shown.
+To enable metrics, make the metrics.enabled field true and provide the following statsd configuration in the helm-charts/values.yaml file as shown.

 ```
 metrics:
   enabled: true
+  statsd:
+    image:
+      repository: prom/statsd-exporter
+      tag: v0.26.0
+    imagePullPolicy: IfNotPresent
 ```

 All configurations related to metrics are as follows.
 The use of each configuration is described in the table below.